jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 > ([Agile Manifesto - Principles](https://agilemanifesto.org/principles.html))

 Build, deliver frequently, receive feedback from the users and improve.
 This is the process.
 Simple. **If you use Jira, Jenkins, 2-weeks sprints, Scrum, the most recent frontend framework, Kubernetes,whatever... it doesn't matter if you don't deliver, continuosly, working software to the final user**

+<br /><br />

+So, I hope you liked it, whether you agree or not with my vision.
+That's all folks.
+I ho